 Thirdly, in Western societies at the moment we are enjoying the highest standard of living ever know to human kind.
 At the same time we are fully informed of the results ofour culture of consumerism.
 Therein lays the greatest paradox: We are forced to actively forget the real reality to be able to enjoy the facade of excess we have created around us.

-Finally, and most importantly, the goal has been to make a peaceful small home, a kind of urban cave, where a person can withdraw to, and whenever wished, forget the intensity of the surrounding city for awhile.
+Finally, and most importantly, the goal has been to make a peaceful home, a kind of urban cave, where a person can withdraw, and whenever wished, forget the intensity of the surrounding city.

 Sami Rintala/architect Oslo, Dagur Eggertson/architect Oslo, John Roger Holte/artist Oslo, Julian Fors/architect student Vienna

 Aspelin-Ramm/ funding, Infill/ funding, Ruukki/ metal facades, Pilkington Floatglass/ windows, Optimera Industri/ interior wood, Vitra Scandinavia/ chair and lamps, SM-Lys/ lamps, Byggmakker/ construction material, Glava Isolasjon/ insulation